lockwo/diffrax_extensions/README.md

 <h1 align='center'>Diffrax Extensions</h1>
 <h2 align='center'>(Extensions to) Diffrax: Numerical differential equation solvers in JAX.
 Autodifferentiable and GPU-capable.</h2>

 Diffrax Extensions is a strict superset of [Diffrax](https://github.com/patrick-kidger/diffrax).
 Everything in diffrax is included in diffrax extensions (that is to say, any code you have `import diffrax` in, you can replace with `import diffrax_extensions as diffrax` and it will work).
 However, diffrax extensions (as the name implies) contains features beyond that of diffrax.
-These currently include:
+The current feature list includes:

-- Additional SDE tooling
+- Additional SDE tooling:
+    - Converting Stratonovich to Ito SDEs

 and will include:

 - Additional solvers
-- Additional levy area approximation
+- Additional levy area approximations

 The following is required per the Apache 2.0 license.
 The original copyright notice of diffrax is available here: https://github.com/patrick-kidger/diffrax/blob/main/LICENSE#L189.
 A copy of the license is available in the `DIFFRAX_LICENSE` file.
 The significant changes made to the code that we are republishing with are available above.
 Diffrax does not contain a NOTICE file.